nicolas-tdc/weave/README.md

 ## Setup your application
 *To do after initializing your application or after cloning your own application repository*

-- Update weave
-*This will install and update weave*
+- Install and update weave
 ```bash
 ./weave-update.sh
 ```

 - Copy environment file

-*This environment file will provide common variables to all services containers*
+*This environment file will provide your custom common variables to all services containers*
 ```bash
 cp .env.dist .env
 ```